 ...and I would like to get it published with you."

-- When sending samples or thin sections to abroad, in no case declare the samples as "corals" or "fossil corals"; please declare them always as "rock samples".
+- In the exceptional case of sending thin sections to abroad, in no case declare them as "corals" or "fossil corals"; please declare them always as "rock samples".

-- I prefer to work with Mid to Late Jurassic and Cretaceous corals.
+- I prefer to work with Mid/Late Jurassic and Cretaceous corals.
 I am not a specialist of Triassic to Early Jurassic as well as Tertiary to Extant corals.
 Paleogene is negotiable.
-My knowledge is poor concerning small solitary deep water corals (but I am improving).
+My knowledge is poor concerning small solitary deep water corals.

 - Samples and thin sections must have numbers of a public collection (museum, institute).
 No field numbers any more.
 No exceptions.
 I do not start to work if there are no numbers and/or depository place available.